Frequently Asked Questions (FAQ)

 No. You must be enrolled as a full-time student at a host university that offers an Air Force ROTC program (such as OU) or a crosstown university (our crosstown universities are Rose State College, Oklahoma City Community College, Oklahoma City University, Oklahoma Christian University, Oklahoma Baptist University, and University of Central Oklahoma).

-If your question is not addressed on this page, please see afrotc.com for answers to more FAQs.
-Also, please feel free to contact the Recruiting Flight Commander at email@example.com or 405-325-3211 with any questions that you may have.
-When leaving a phone message please provide an e-mail for quicker communication.
+For answers to more FAQs, please see afrotc.com.
+Also, please feel free to contact the Recruiting Flight Commander at email@example.com.
+When leaving an email, please provide a phone number for quicker communication.